 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode: Day time telephone number: Evening telephone number:

 Please give details of your complaint.

-What action, if any, have you already taken to try and resolve your
+What action if any have you already taken to two and yearly areas.

-complaint.
+What action, if any, have you already taken to try and resolve your complaint.

 (Who did you speak to and what was the response)?